pipoe2h/calmworkshop/calm_enable/calm_enable.rst

 #.
 Select **Enable App Management** and click **Save**.

    .. note:: Nutanix Calm is a separately licensed product that can be used with Acropolis Starter, Pro, or Ultimate editions.
-Each Prism Central instance can manage up to 25 VMs for free before additional licensing is required.
+If you want to test Calm, there is a 60 days trial starting when you enable it.

    .. figure:: images/510enable2.png